 No, we are not giving you biblical reasons for marriage when we say marriage increases happiness quotient and longevity.
 Research has consistently established that married people lead happier and longer lives than those who are never married, or are divorced or widowed.

 For instance, research by Harvard found that married people maintain healthier lifestyles, eat better, take fewer risks, seek regular medical attention, which ultimately improves their health and longevity as compared to their unmarried counterparts.

-Of course, not all marriages are created equal.
+Despite this truly being one of the logical reasons to get married, of course, not all marriages are created equal.
 Only a happy marriage can bring you health and happiness.
-That’s why the reasons for marriage play a crucial role in determining what the future of your marital journey will hold.
+That’s why the reasons for marriage play a crucial role in determining what the future of your marital journey holds.

 Related Reading: 8 Habits Of Couples In Strong And Healthy Relationships

 When we asked Jillian the question, ‘Why do you want to get married?’ she had one plain answer to give us.
 Jillian told us, “Hearing the words ‘in sickness and in health’, ‘for better or for worse’, ‘till death do us part’ at the altar makes it more than just about religious reasons for marriage.
 They do lend an added layer of security to your relationship.”

 And that definitely makes it one of the top 10 reasons to get married.
 You know that no matter how sick or ill-disposed you are, you will now have a partner who will love and cherish you irrespective of the circumstance.
 Or that, when your relationship hits troubled waters, you will both try a little harder to work through your issues and make things work.

 4. You solidify your trust and commitment

 Romantic love is essentially made up of four key components – attraction, interest, trust, and commitment.
 Without trust and commitment, attraction and interest in each other cannot be sustained.
 They fade away with time, slowly but surely.
 So, if you want to keep yourselves really tethered, marriage can do the job for you.